-E. Other Options
+F. Other Options

 - 1. A team evaluation may be substituted for individual performance appraisals.
-For this to occur, policy and procedures must be developed to incorporate the team evaluation into the locations' EPMS Policy and Procedure. - 2.
-The System Office may establish a numerical weighting system for evaluating employees. - 3.
-The System Office may link the employee's performance evaluation to the appropriate work unit's mission, objectives, or training plans.
-When used, written statements of such mission, objectives, and/or training plans should be provided to the employee. - 4.
-Before implementation, items 1, 2, or 3 above must have an implementation plan and policy reviewed by the System Office HRS and approved by OHR to ensure compliance with state regulations.
+For this to occur, policy and procedures must be developed to incorporate the team evaluation into the college or System Office's EPMS Policy and Procedure. - 2.
+The System Office/College may establish a numerical weighting system for evaluating employees.

+3. The System Office/College may link the employee's performance evaluation to the appropriate work unit's mission, objectives, or training plans.
+When used, written statements of such mission, objectives, and/or training plans should be provided to the employee.

+4. Before implementation, items 1, 2, or 3 above must have an implementation plan and policy reviewed by the Director of Human Resource Services of the System Office and be approved by the State Office of Human Resources (OHR) to ensure compliance with state regulations.